seancorfield/next-jdbc/README.md

 ### Usage scenarios

 There are three intended usage scenarios that may drive the API to change:
-* Execute a SQL statement to obtain a single, fully-realized, `Datafiable` hash map that represents either the first row from a `ResultSet`, the first generated keys result (again, from a `ResultSet`), or the first result where neither of those are available (`next.jdbc` will yield `[{:next.jdbc/update-count N}])` when it can only return an update count).
-This usage is currently supported by `execute-one!` but I'm not very happy with it.
+* Execute a SQL statement to obtain a single, fully-realized, `Datafiable` hash map that represents either the first row from a `ResultSet`, the first generated keys result (again, from a `ResultSet`), or the first result where neither of those are available (`next.jdbc` will yield `{:next.jdbc/update-count N}`) when it can only return an update count).
+This usage is currently supported by `execute-one!`.
 * Execute a SQL statement to obtain a fully-realized, `Datafiable` result set -- a vector of hash maps.
 This usage is supported by `execute!`.
+You can also produce a vector of column names/row values (`next.jdbc.result-set/as-arrays`).
 * Execute a SQL statement and process it in a single eager operation, which may allow for the results to be streamed from the database (how to persuade JDBC to do that is database-specific!), and which cleans up resources before returning the result -- even if the reduction is short-circuited via `reduced`.
 This usage is supported by `reducible!`.

 In addition, convenience functions -- "syntactic sugar" -- are provided to insert rows, run queries, update rows, and delete rows, using the same names as in `clojure.java.jdbc`.
 These are currently in `next.jdbc` but may move to `next.jdbc.sql` since they involve SQL creation, or they may move into a separate "sibling" library -- since they are not part of the intended core API.